Exclusively Faces Cosmetic Surgery

 During the procedure, the patient is given an anesthetic via intravenous sedation or general anesthesia.
 There are two techniques used when surgically altering or improving the nose’s appearance: Dr. Karen will perform either an open or closed technique.

 The open technique involves creating a small, external bridging incision which allows Dr. Karen to fold the nasal skin upward and access the lower nasal skeleton.

 When performing the closed technique, Dr. Karen will make all incisions through the inside of the nose.
 As such, scarring is less likely.
 In both techniques, Dr. Karen will either remove or adjust cartilage, or insert an implant, depending on the patient’s final goal.

 As is true of all medical procedures, there is always risk associated with receiving a rhinoplasty.
 Aside from swelling and bruising around the eye region post-surgery, which is unavoidable, there are various other risks including:

 - Skin discoloration

 Immediately after surgery, patients are monitored closely in the recovery room.
 After the anesthetic has worn off, patients are released to go home (usually after a couple of hours).

 Patients should rest with their head propped up to minimize swelling.
 A nasal cast or splint will have been put on the cover the outside of the nose, and packs put into the nostrils to take care of any bleeding after the procedure.
 Both the split and the packs are removed about a week of surgery.

 Patients should avoid strenuous activity for three to six weeks after surgery, and final results will not be seen until all swelling is completely gone, sometimes up to 6 months.

-If you’re interested in having rhinoplasty surgery, do not hesitate to schedule a consultation with Dr. Karen of Exclusively Faces, Cosmetic Surgery in Winchester, Virginia by calling or using the online scheduling tool.
+If you’re interested in having rhinoplasty surgery, do not hesitate to schedule a consultation with Dr. Karen of Exclusively Faces, Cosmetic Surgery in Winchester, Virginia by calling us today.